A Spatially Resolved Evolutionary Sequence of Multi-wavelength AGN Host Galaxies: Data Availability

 \section{Data Availability}

-The catalogue will be released as a Value-Added Catalogue (VAC) of the MaNGA survey.
 The LoTSS measurements will be made available upon the publication of the LoTSS DR3 paper (Shimwell et al., submitted).
 Other data underlying this article will be shared on reasonable request to the corresponding author.

 \bsp